Clan Arbuthnott: 17th and 18th centuries

-Modern times from 19th Century
+Modern times from 19th century

 George Arbuthnot, 1st of Elderslie (son of Robert Arbuthnot, 2nd of Haddo-Rattray and younger brother of Sir William Arbuthnot, 1st Baronet of Edinburgh) emigrated to India and joined Indian firm Lautour & Co, which was the origin of the banking business that came to bear his surname first in India and then later in London: Arbuthnot & Co.
 After having established a Trusted Name and gathering Deposits from at least 6000 creditors the Firm engaged in speculation through its London correspondent P. Macfadyen & Co operated by Arbuthnot's partner Patrick Macfadyen, whose firm was effectively Arbuthnot's London branch.
 The Indian bank crashed spectacularly in 1906.
 It was reported in the Hindu newspaper that "the consequences of this sudden and disastrous failure mean the ruin of many hundreds of families in southern India".
 At the time Arbuthnot & Co was the most popular bank in Madras.
 There is a small lane of about 100 meters abutting into the Beach Road of Chennai (then Madras) called Arbuthnot Lane.
 The successor bank in London continues under the name 'Arbuthnot Latham'.

 The previous clan chief was awarded the Distinguished Service Cross (1945) and was appointed Knight of the Thistle and Commander of the Order of the British Empire.
 In Scotland he headed the Venerable Order of Saint John.

 The present Viscount of Arbuthnott and chief of Clan Arbuthnott succeeded to the position on his father's death in 2012.

-Clan chief
+Chief

 The current chief of Clan Arbuthnott is Keith Arbuthnott, 17th Viscount of Arbuthnott, Lord Inverbervie and Chief of the Name and Arms of Arbuthnott.

-Clan symbolism
+Symbolism

 Members of Clan Arbuthnott can show their allegiance to the clan by wearing a crest badge which contains the chief's heraldic crest and motto.
 The chief's crest is A peacock's head couped at the neck Proper, his motto is LAUS DEO, from Latin: "Praise God".

 Clan members may also wear a clan tartan.
 The Arbuthnott tartan was registered with the Lord Lyon in 1962 and was inspired by the tartan of the Black Watch.